Storyyeller/polysubml-demo/README.md

 let add = fun {a: int; b: int} -> a + b;
 ```

+You can even add type annotations to `_` variable patterns, e.g. (`let _: int = 42;`).
+They don't actually bind a variable, but the type constraint will still be applied.

 When adding a type annotation to a bare variable pattern in a match arm or function argument, it has to be surrounded in parenthesis: